zafarale/codentech/docs/index.md

 Therefore, a programming language is a formal system of **rules, symbols, and structures** used to define and manipulate [data](./data-type.md), and to describe a [sequence of operations](./algorithms.md) or computations.

-language allows us to express algorithms (those step-by-step description) in a way that a computer can ultimately process.
+Languages allow us to express algorithms (those step-by-step description) in a way that a computer can ultimately process.

 <details>
    <summary>Medium of expression</summary>